 Don’t cheap out on your towing solution.
-The potential consequences of a runaway toad are NOT worth the cost savings or risk.
+The potential consequences of a runaway car behind your RV are NOT worth the cost savings or risk.
 Buy your four-down towing equipment from a quality company, such as Roadmaster or Blue Ox.
 These are two of the most popular brands trusted by RVers.
 We recommend you strongly consider a ‘non-binding’ tow bar, like the Roadmaster Nighthawk that we use, as it’s easier to connect and disconnect.

-Check out this post for more detailed information on all of the towing equipment we chose to tow four-down behind our RV.
-We also recommend you buy towing equipment new, as you will know the entire history.
+Check out this post for more detailed information on all of the towing equipment we chose for towing four-down behind our RV.
+We also recommend you buy new towing equipment, as you will know the entire history.
 Tow bars need to be properly maintained and eventually age out.
 Have your equipment checked regularly.

 How we selected our list of cars to tow behind RVs

 For over twenty years, FMCA has been publishing a great Vehicle Towing Guide.
 It lists most of the towable vehicles by manufacturer and also includes some of the restrictions of those models.
 Though it is a great tool for initial research, you still need to do some deeper research beyond what you find.
 Their guide is meant to significantly narrow down your list of options and get you started on the path to finding a great car to tow behind your RV.